Visit the institution website for COVID‑19 updates

-A UK first or second class Honours degree or equivalent internationally recognised qualification in Electrical or Electronic Engineering; Physics; Maths or Computer Science.
+A 2:2 (or above) UK Honours degree, or equivalent internationally recognised qualification, in Electrical or Electronic Engineering; Physics; Maths or Computer Science.
 Other qualifications and relevant experience will be assessed on an individual basis.
-Entry criteria are subject to review and change each academic year.

 Months of entry